two cups, enough for about 12 pounds of ribs

 Lesson 2: thanks for all the rub tips here, I need to step up my game in that department.

 So far, I've been partial to stuff made by Obie-Cue's out of Lancaster, TX.
 Specifically, their Gatorbreath is a great general-purpose rub, especially when the kids and grandparents are eating, since it's got a lot of good flavor with a mild kick.
 Their Sw'ell is delicious with a decent kick, and their sweet-n-heat is about as spicy and makes a better glaze.

 The answer, it seems to me, is wrath.
-It is better to labor to restrain the stallion, than to prod the mule.
-(The world needs glue, too.)
+The next revolution is more important than the last one.
 Specialization is for insects.

 Arizona isn't really known nationally for BBQ, but we still have some really good hole-in-the-wall places.
 I've been fond of the chicken at The Barbecue Company, and the ribs from Grassroots up in Scottsdale are phenomenal.